Skarimva: Skeleton-based Action Recognition is a Multi-view Application: Related Work

 \section{Related Work}

-Most research in skeleton-based action recognition has focused on developing new model architectures, while only few works have investigated the influence of input skeleton quality so far.
+Only a few works have investigated the influence of input skeleton quality so far, which will be the focus in the following.
+Since the amount of action-recognition datasets with multi-view image sequences, which are required for this investigation, is very limited, the following experiments are based on the \textit{NTU-RGBD} dataset~\cite{shahroudy2016ntu, liu2019ntu}, which is also the only one of this type that is widely used in the field.
+Being one of the most popular action-recognition datasets has furthermore the benefit of allowing an experimental comparison with many previous works.

 The original \textit{NTU-RGBD} dataset~\cite{shahroudy2016ntu, liu2019ntu} was created with three non-calibrated \textit{Kinect}~RGB-D cameras, from which each camera's 3D~skeleton estimation was processed independently.
 While the skeleton quality was sufficient at the time of release, it still contains a notable amount of poor joint estimations, caused by occlusions, depth ambiguities, and the limited accuracy of the pose estimation algorithms available at the time.
 The authors of \textit{PoseConv3D}~\cite{duan2022revisiting} found that using 2D~poses from a more recent pose estimator already improves the action recognition accuracy notably, despite discarding the 3D~distance information.

-In \textit{NTU-X}~\cite{trivedi2021ntu} a different approach was followed, in which new whole-body 2D and 3D~skeletons were created with a single-view 2D-to-3D lifting approach.
+In \textit{NTU-X}~\cite{trivedi2021ntu}, a different approach was followed, in which new whole-body 2D and 3D~skeletons were created with a single-view 2D-to-3D lifting approach.
 This also resulted in accuracy improvements.

 Both methods, though, are limited by the single-view setting, which is susceptible to depth ambiguities and occlusion problems.
 In contrast, this work explores a multi-view triangulation approach to even further improve the skeleton quality, which leads to significantly better action recognition results.
 A more detailed comparison with these previous works is provided later in the experiments section.